damianhakert/damianhakert.github.io/source/posts/2017-01-03-set-expectations.html.md

 A senior manager will think back about the old days where everyone was performing well as a small team.

-Now reader, how would you solve this?
+Now, reader, how would you solve this?
 Obviously this was an oversight by
 management: they should’ve seen this earlier.
 The solution is to improve or create a reporting structure where management reviews the status of projects and teams more frequently.